facebookresearch/fastText/README.md

 ```

 This will produce object files for all the classes as well as the main binary `fasttext`.
-If you do not plan on using the default system-wide compiler, please update the two macros defined at the beginning of the Makefile (CC and INCLUDES).
+If you do not plan on using the default system-wide compiler, update the two macros defined at the beginning of the Makefile (CC and INCLUDES).

 ## Example use cases

-This library has two main use cases that we will describe here.
+This library has two main use cases: word representation learning and text classification.
-These two uses correspond to papers [1] and [2].
+These were described in the two papers [1] and [2].

-### Word representation
+### Word representation learning

-In order to compute word vectors as described in [1] do:
+In order to learn word vectors, as described in [1], do:

 ```
 $ ./fasttext skipgram -input data.txt -output model